Home Insights Story Studio Work With Me Free Growth Plan

 The most significant barrier to no-code adoption in Indian startups is not technology — it is organisational.
 Many teams default to asking engineering for every operational tool, even when a no-code solution would be faster and equally effective.

-The goal is not to eliminate engineering involvement in operations tooling but to reserve engineering capacity for problems that genuinely require custom code.
+Pro tip: The goal is not to eliminate engineering involvement in operations tooling but to reserve engineering capacity for problems that genuinely require custom code.
 Every hour an engineer spends building an internal dashboard that could be built in Retool is an hour not spent on the core product.
 No-code tools, used strategically, multiply the output of the entire organisation.

 Evan D'Souza